 Dog minding

 There are a couple of options for dog minding here.
 1) You can ask a fellow camper to mind your dog and, in exchange, could look after their dog another time.
-2) Call a local dog minder – Shannon 0401 201 737 at $15 p/h (if you’ve recently been to Uluru and this phone number is out of date, please leave a comment below this post).
+2) Call a local resident dog minder.
+I used to display the current dog minder’s name and phone number here, but since it changes regularly, I’ve now left it to the individual dog minders to leave their name and phone number in a comments below this blog post.
+That way, the dog minder can also delete their comment when they’re no longer offering the service.

 Free camping